Floer Homology with DG Coefficients. Applications to cotangent bundles: Finiteness of the -sensitive Hofer-Zehnder capacity

 \begin{definition} Let $U\subset W$ be a relatively compact open subset with smooth boundary.
 A Hamiltonian $H$ on $W$ is said to be \emph{HZ-admissible for $U$} if it is autonomous, compactly supported in $U$ and equal to its minimum on some open subset of $U$.

 We define the \emph{$\pi_1$-sensitive Hofer-Zehnder capacity of $U$} to be

 \end{definition}

 The terminology ``$\pi_1$-sensitive'' refers to the fact that we only take into account contractible orbits.
 There are variations of the definition that take into account some arbitrary set of free homotopy classes in $U$, see~\cite{Irie14}.
+The following remark will be useful. \begin{remark} Let $\pi:W'\to W$ be a symplectic covering map between Liouville domains and $U\subset W$ be an open set such that $c_{HZ}^\circ(\pi^{-1}(U))<+\infty$.
+Then, $c_{HZ}^\circ(U)<+\infty$ too. \end{remark}

 It follows from the definition that the function $c_{HZ}^\circ$ is monotone with respect to inclusion:

 Also, because any Hamiltonian $H$ that is $(V,Z)$-admissible in the sense of Definition~\ref{def:relative-capacity} is also HZ-admissible for $V$, we find